district10/blog/_posts/post-0068-cxx-gui-programming-with-qt4.md

     // box
     QIcon icon() const;

+    // QString QDesignerCustomWidgetInterface::whatsThis() const
+    // Returns a description of the widget that can be used by Qt Designer in
+    // "What's This?" help for the widget.
+    QString whatsThis() const;

+    // Returns a short description of the widget that can be used by Qt
+    // Designer in a tool tip.
     QString toolTip() const;
-    QString whatsThis() const;

-    // true if the widget can contain other widgets; otherwise, it returns
+    // true if the widget can contain other widgets;
-    // false
+    // otherwise, it returns false
     bool isContainer() const;

     // Qt Designer calls the createWidget() function to create an instance of a